Biden campaign says his climate plan failed to cite sources

 Biden’s 1988 presidential campaign ended amid controversy over plagiarized passages in his campaign speech and after he admitted plagiarism on a law school paper.
 At the time, Biden said the incident at Syracuse University was a matter of him not knowing the proper way to document sources.

-Ronna McDaniel, the chairwoman of the Republican National Committee, said the recent episode was nothing new for Biden.
+President Donald Trump’s reelection campaign wasted little time in trying to capitalize.

-“Joe Biden has made an entire career out of plagiarizing,” McDaniel tweeted.
-“He was caught doing it in law school, it derailed his first failed presidential campaign, and now he’s doing it again.”
+“Four decades in public life and there’s always one constant.
+What would a Joe Biden candidacy be without a little plagiarism?” said Tim Murtaugh, the campaign communications director.

-But David Axelrod, a Democratic strategist and architect of Obama’s 2008 campaign, was skeptical that the errors in his climate policy proposal will affect his front-running campaign.
+Yet David Axelrod, a Democratic strategist and architect of Obama’s 2008 campaign, was skeptical that the errors in Biden’s climate policy proposal will affect his front-running campaign.

 “There are many, many molehills that look like mountains during a campaign,” Axelrod said.
 “The challenge for the campaigns and the press is to decide which is which.”

-Associated Press writer Thomas Beaumont in Des Moines, Iowa, contributed to this report.
+Associated Press writers Thomas Beaumont in Des Moines, Iowa, and Zeke Miller in Washington contributed to this report.